onzfonz/comp227/src/content/4/en/part4d.md

 <div class="content">

-Users must be able to log into our application, and when a user is logged in, their user information must automatically be attached to any new notes they create.
+Users must be able to log into our application, and when a user is logged in, their user information must automatically be attached to any new tasks they create.

 We will now implement support for [token-based authentication](https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication#toc-how-token-based-works) to the backend.